 All drivers in Florida are required to carry $10,000 in property damage liability (PDL) insurance and $10,000 in personal injury protection (PIP) insurance.
 PIP, also called Florida No-Fault Insurance, ensures that injured parties can receive the medical care they need regardless of who was at fault for the accident.

 In order to receive full coverage from your PIP insurance, there are specific criteria that must be met.
 For instance, you must receive initial medical treatment for your injuries within 14 days after the accident or your accident-related medical expenses may not be covered.
-An experienced auto accident lawyer can explain other important, time-sensitive requirements of the statute, so be sure tocontact a lawyer immediately if you have been in an accident.
+An experienced auto accident lawyer can explain other important, time-sensitive requirements of the statute, so be sure tocontact a lawyer immediately if you have been in an auto accident.

 If you have been seriously injured, $10,000 will likely not be enough to cover your medical expenses.
 Fortunately, an auto accident lawyer may be able to help you recover additional losses that you can use to pay for the medical care you need.
-If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, an auto accident attorney can file a lawsuit seeking compensatory damages from any responsible parties.
+If the negligence of another driver, an auto manufacturer, or another responsible party caused an accident and you suffered physically, financially, and emotionally, an accident lawyer can file a lawsuit seeking compensatory damages from any responsible parties.
+These losses might include:

 A bad car accident can be very stressful physically, emotionally, and financially.
 You should certainly be able to get treatment for your injuries without having to worry about going into debt or wasting countless days getting the runaround from insurance companies.

 If you have been involved in a minor accident then you may be able to handle the aftermath without the assistance of a lawyer.
 But when witnesses must be questioned, accidents reconstructed, reports reviewed, and facts debated and determined, having experienced auto accident lawyers working for you can help you focus on making a full recovery and living your life.